 Toast and Spread

-Have a particularly hungry family member?
-Peanut Butter, strawberry jam and/or bananas on whole-wheat bread are all versions of a healthy after-swim snack high in protein and carbs.
+Have a very hungry family member?
+Peanut butter, strawberry jam and or bananas on whole-wheat bread are all versions of a healthy after-swim snack.
+A bonus is this snack is high in protein and carbs.
 Peanut butter is higher in fat, which means it has more calories.
-Good for those interested in gaining a bit of weight.
+It’s ideal for those who want to gain a bit of weight.

 What to Eat After Swimming: Protein